-Computer Code: HPEF This major concentration is designed to focus on content areas of exercise science and physical education as related to management and organization of corporate, community, or commercial fitness programs.
-Students completing this concentration are expected to be active participants in the Sport/Dance/Arts Management Program or are recommended to supplement the concentration with a second academic major and/or minor.
+This major is designed to focus on content areas of exercise science and physical education as related to management and organization of corporate, community, or commercial fitness programs.
+Students completing this major are expected to be active participants in the Sport/Dance/Arts Management Program or are recommended to supplement the major with a second academic major and/or minor.